How Joe Biden Plans to Transform Education

 Biden's education policy paints a clear picture of how extra education funding should be used: to reward teachers with competitive wages, provide universal pre-K to 3- and 4-year-olds, and give all high schoolers access to practical and rigorous coursework, including both shop classes and Advanced Placement classes.

 At the higher education level, Biden values practical education, but his previous focus on vocational career training has expanded.
-The presidential candidate promises free community college to all and free four-year college to many.
+The president-elect promises free community college to all and free four-year college to many.
 At $125,000, the upper income limit to qualify for free college excludes only a small fraction of the U.S. population.

-In addition to free higher education, Biden supports many issues that hit home with young voters, including a clean energy future, affordable college and career training, and an end to gun violence.
+In addition to free higher education, Biden supports many issues that hit home with young people, including a clean energy future, affordable college and career training, and an end to gun violence.
 He has also vowed a quick reversal of DeVos' updated Title IX sexual misconduct rules.